dewwripper/sway-dotfiles/README.md

    ```bash
    sway
    ```
-3. On first terminal launch in Zsh, configure Powerlevel10k if prompted (`p10k configure`).
+3. Ghostty will launch Bash with the custom Starship prompt preloaded from `~/.config/starship/starship.toml`.

 ---